I thought I would just do a quick post today, as I already posted my review of ‘To Kill a Mockingbird‘ by Harper Lee recently.

 I also find the ideas Plath expresses about virginity particularly interesting, and certainly can be seen in today’s society.
 Plath, speaking through Esther, expresses her wish that less importance was placed on the concept of virginity, hating the way in which society expects women to be ‘pure’ at marriage.

 “Then the stories of blood-stained bridal sheets and capsules of red ink bestowed on already deflowered bridges floated back to me..
 I couldn’t possibly be a virgin any more.
 I smiled into the dark.
 I felt part of a great tradition.”

-I can see how this really links with today’s society, and all too often women are judged by their ‘morals’ regarding their sexual behaviour, when the men in society are simply seen as ‘playing the field’ should they sleep around before settling down.
-It’s interesting how Plath was writing that in 1963, and that is still very much the view in 2018.
+I can see how this really links with today’s society, and all too often women are judged by their ‘morals’ regarding their sexual behaviour- whereas men in society are simply seen as ‘playing the field’ should they sleep around before settling down.
+It’s interesting how Plath wrote her novel in 1963, but that is still very much the view in 2018.

 “All I’d heard about, really, was how fine and clean Buddy was and how he was the kind of person a girl should stay fine and clean for.”